Armageddon (MUD): Game characteristics

-In a departure from genre convention, there are no levels to be gained in Armageddon; a player character's fighting prowess, like his ability at woodcrafting or bartering, is measured by skills which rise through use, with no explicit statistical measurement provided to the player.
-Skills are raised through constant repetition and failure.
+In a departure from genre convention, there were no levels to be gained in Armageddon; a player character's fighting prowess, like their ability at woodcrafting or bartering, was measured by skills which rose through use—a player's skill level was only communicated to them through broad tiers such as the following, from lowest to highest: novice, apprentice, journeyman, advanced, master.
+Skills were raised through constant repetition and failure.

-"Perma-death" is another major game element; when a player character dies in Armageddon, it is a one-time, permanent matter.
-These factors are intended to help players focus on roleplaying realistically through giving them a true fear of death and a greater concern for their character's interaction with the world than with a numerical skill percentage.
-Staff offer resurrections for characters that arise from staff mistakes, game bugs, or out-of-character collusion among the killers.
-However, they do not offer resurrections in the event of out-of-character griefing.
+"Perma-death" was another major game element; when a player character died in Armageddon, it was a one-time, permanent matter.
+These factors were intended to help players focus on roleplaying realistically through giving them a true fear of death and a greater concern for their character's interaction with the world than with a numerical skill percentage.
+Staff offered resurrections for characters that arose from staff mistakes, game bugs, or out-of-character collusion among the killers.
+However, they did not offer resurrections in the event of out-of-character griefing.

-Players are expected to provide a detailed description for their characters.
-In a departure from how, in many aspects, Armageddon works to have the game heavily model characters and their interactions rather than relying on human interpretation, descriptions are "flat" text and "their effects are not regulated algorithmically".
+Players were expected to provide a detailed description for their characters.
+In a departure from how, in many aspects, Armageddon worked to have the game heavily model characters and their interactions rather than relying on human interpretation, descriptions are "flat" text and "their effects are not regulated algorithmically".

-As a result of internal controversy, the MUD has developed player conduct rules regarding cybersex that require prior consent for anyone to roleplay sexual interaction with another player character.
+As a result of internal controversy, the MUD had developed player conduct rules regarding cybersex that required prior consent for anyone to roleplay sexual interaction with another player character.
 Until September 2019, it was possible for players to play minor characters, which resulted in cybersex between adult and child characters.
 The game increased the minimum age of characters to 16.

 Technical infrastructure

-Armageddon is based on DikuMUD, and is written mainly in C, with elements of JavaScript.
-It is unusual in being based on a DikuMUD infrastructure rather than one of the MU* systems more typically used for roleplaying-focused MUDs.
+Armageddon was based on DikuMUD, and was written mainly in C, with elements of JavaScript.
+It was unusual in being based on a DikuMUD infrastructure rather than one of the MU* systems more typically used for roleplaying-focused MUDs.

 In 2006, a major overhaul to Armageddon called Armageddon Reborn, or more commonly called in the community: Armageddon 2.0 was announced.
-On May 15, 2012 the project was officially cancelled.
+On May 15, 2012, the project was officially cancelled.